-What do u think is the value lawyers bring to the table, in a deal, a case?
+What do you think is the value lawyers bring to the table, in a deal, a case?

 N Sreenivasan: We do for clients what they would do for themselves if they had our knowledge, experience, and training.
 We should give advice with the commercial ends in mind.

 What motivates and drives you on a daily basis?

 N Sreenivasan: I think that discipline is more important than motivation.
 I maintain regular hours, come in early and always try to finish work ahead of deadlines.

 Could you share with our readers one thing that resonates with you personally?
 It could be a quote, a book recommendation, a philosophical/religious idea, or even an artwork.